 Often, you can do baby monitor fixes and improvements through a firmware update.

-Make sure to regularly check the latest firmware and software updates so your baby monitor has up-to-date features.
+Regularly check the latest firmware and software updates so your baby monitors have up-to-date features.

-While most apps will check for updates automatically, your settings may be preventing them from notifying you about the new software, so it is worth checking regularly.
+While most apps will check for updates automatically, your settings may prevent them from notifying you about the new software, so it is worth checking regularly.

 4. Install Anti-Virus and Firewall

-It is always best to have both anti-virus software and firewall installed.
+It is always best to have both anti-virus software and a firewall installed.

-The firewall will protect your baby monitor against hackers, while the anti-virus would prevent viruses from accessing the cameras.
+The firewall will protect your baby monitor against hackers, while the anti-virus will prevent viruses from accessing the cameras.